Transboundary Water Agreements

 NWT and other jurisdictions developed and discussed options for what they want their agreements to do and how decisions will be made under the agreements.
 NWT preferred options have been developed to meet NWT interests and NWT negotiation principles.
 Agreed-upon options are, or will, be set out in our final bilateral water management agreements between Alberta-NWT, British Columbia-NWT, Saskatchewan-NWT and Yukon Territory-NWT.

 The Government of the Northwest Territories and the Government of Alberta signed the NWT-Alberta Mackenzie River Basin Bilateral Water Management Agreement on March 18, 2015.
 One of the most comprehensive agreements of its kind, it marked the conclusion of a second bilateral water agreement.
 In November 2017, the bilateral committee responsible for implementing the Agreement released Working Together to Manage Our Shared Waters, its inaugural annual report (along with the executive summaries in English and French).

-The Government of British Columbia and the Government of the Northwest Territories (NWT) signed the NWT-British Columbia Mackenzie River Basin Bilateral Water Management Agreement on October 15, 2015, marking the conclusion of a third comprehensive bilateral water agreement in the Mackenzie River Basin.
+On October 15, 2015, the Government of British Columbia and the Government of the Northwest Territories signed the NWT-British Columbia Mackenzie River Basin Bilateral Water Management Agreement, marking the conclusion of a third comprehensive bilateral water agreement in the Mackenzie River Basin.
 Implementation of the Agreement has begun.

 Engagement on water issues started with the development of the Water Strategy and Action Plan.
 A key driver for development of the Water Strategy was to establish the mandate for the transboundary water negotiations.

 Aboriginal and public engagement on bilateral water management agreements began in March 2012 with a letter from the Department of Environment and Natural Resources (ENR) to regional Aboriginal leadership inviting comments and input on NWT negotiation principles and interests.
 A similar letter was sent to a broad public distribution list including all stakeholders in water management.

 Public engagement and formal Aboriginal consultation on development of negotiation positions for the NWT-Alberta agreement has been ongoing since August 2012.